 It depends on what type of medication you are prescribed.
+There are many different types of medications for bipolar disorder, and they all work differently.

 The most common medications used to treat bipolar disorder are mood stabilizers.
 There are many different types of mood stabilizers, and each works a bit differently… But generally, it takes at least 2 weeks for them to take effect.
 If you are hospitalized for a severe manic episode, a psychiatrist might temporarily give you a higher dose to help you get back on your feet more quickly.